 It’s tempting to think that in the “digital age,” remote workers and digital nomads don’t have a need for physical office supplies.

 However, in my experience as a remote worker and cyclically full-time digital nomad, I find that the office supplies that I need to pack in my portable office vary significantly based on the type and scope of the work I plan to do during my trip.
-Making sure I have what I need to do my job efficiently is a basic boundary for remote work that helps keep work frustration from bleeding over into my personal time.
+Making sure I have what I need to do my job as a burnout resilient digital nomad helps keep work frustration from bleeding into my personal time.

 Building a Travel Office Supply Kit